Fiend-Star-666/test/non coding ques.md

 ## Problem-Solving Scenarios

 ### 1. Rate Limiting Design
-Q: "How would you prevent a user from submitting too many requests to your API?
-Walk me through your thought process."
+Q: How would you prevent a user from submitting too many requests to your API?
+Walk me through your thought process.

 **Key Components:**
 - Counter mechanism